-Figure 7: Player 2 subjects-data pooled across games.
+Figure 7: Player 2 subjects-actions and beliefs, pooled across games.
 All plots involve player 2-subjects whose data is pooled across all games.
+Action L is coded as 1, and action R is coded as 0.
 The top panel uses all player 2-subjects and gives the predicted action frequencies (with 90% error bands) from restricted cubic spline regressions of actions on beliefs (4 knots at belief quintiles, std. errors clustered by subject) superimposed over the histogram of beliefs.
 The remaining plots are for specific player 2 subjects.
 The solid black curve is the parametric regression estimator used in Step 2 of the Bowman et al. [1998] test (Appendix 11.3), and data is separately marked for each game.
-All datapoints involve a value of 0 or 1 on the vertical axis (binary actions), but is plotted with a bit of noise for visual clarity.
+All datapoints involve a value of 1 or 0 on the vertical axis, but are plotted with a bit of (vertical) noise for visual clarity.

-evenly spaced bins of 20 belief points (second column).
+using evenly spaced bins of 20 belief points (second column).
 Consistent with responsiveness, we find that every slope is highly statistically negative and with large magnitudes.